About Hip Replacement Surgery

 Patient Reported Outcome Measures (PROMs)

-Along your joint replacement journey you will be asked to complete 2 survey questionnaires, which are mandated by the Ministry of Health and Long Term Care (MOHLTC).
+Along your joint replacement journey you will be asked to complete two survey questionnaires, which are mandated by the Ministry of Health.
 The surveys should take between 5-10 minutes to complete.

 How To Prepare